-- Any number of support workers may visit a home. - If the local public health unit is in the Green-Prevent or Yellow-Protect level and the home is not in an outbreak, a maximum of 2 caregivers per resident may visit at a time. - If the local public health unit is in the Orange-Restrict, Red-Control or Grey-Lockdown level, or the home is in an outbreak, a maximum of 1 caregiver per resident may visit at a time. - If a resident is self-isolating or symptomatic, a maximum of 1 caregiver may visit that resident at a time.
+- Any number of support workers may visit a home. - If the local public health unit is in the Green or Yellow zone and the home is not in an outbreak, a maximum of 2 caregivers per resident may visit at a time. - If the local public health unit is in the Orange, Red or Grey zone, or the home is in an outbreak, a maximum of 1 caregiver per resident may visit at a time.

+• If a resident is self-isolating or symptomatic, a maximum of 1 caregiver may visit that resident at a time.